 It should be noted that the Hiboy's designers tried to address this shortcoming by using 8 1/2" wheels and adding front suspension.
 However, these measures are simply inadequate to mitigate the feedback that solid rubber tires deliver on uneven surfaces.
 Making matters worse, the tires developed flat spots in the course of our brake testing (more on that below) that made the ride that much more uneven.
 On the upside, solid tires never require maintenance such as an air leak or pinched rim.

 Given the speed at which this machine can cruise, it's a good thing that it has a quality brake system.
 The Hiboy MAX utilizes an electric front and disk rear brake that are engaged separately with a paddle for the prior and a lever for the later.
 While this brake system performed well in our tests, some aspects of the system raised concerns from testers.
 Before we get into these issues, first let's get the stats out of the way.
-In our flat ground arrest test, the MAX was able to go from 12 mph to a complete stop in 19.3 feet — not bad coinciding it does not have a fender brake.
+In our flat ground arrest test, the MAX was able to go from 12 mph to a complete stop in 19.3 feet — not bad considering it does not have a fender brake.
 Additionally, we were able to hold the scooter to a safe descent speed on a 15% grade, though the hand lever required a muscle-taxing grip to do so.

 Moving on to some of the problems that the braking tests revealed.
 First was the issue of the default cruise control.
 Why the manufacturer preset the machine in this way is unclear but in order to get out of cruise control you need to hit the electronic brake first then squeeze the handle brake.
 This was overly and unnecessarily complicated.
 We recommend turning the cruise control off until you become familiar with the two-part braking system.
 Additionally, the brake light on the machine is only activated when using the electric brake.

 For many, portability is a chief concern when shopping for a scooter.
-As a personal electronic vehicle, it won't likely be left at the curb but rather, taken into the office and apartment when not in use.
+As a personal electronic vehicle, it won't likely be left at the curb but rather, taken into the office or apartment when not in use.
 As such, features like the steering column fold/locking mechanism are critical components.
 Weight and folded dimensions are also important.
 The assessment of the MAX was so-so in this metric.

-First off, the Hiboy is fairly heavy at 35.2 pounds and the weight is on the front end making it off-balanced when carrying.
+First off, the Hiboy is moderately heavy at 35.2 pounds and the weight is on the front end making it slightly off-balanced when carrying.
 Unlike some other models, it's relatively long at 44 1/4" and it can not be rolled when folded.
 Further hindering the portability is the large diameter steering column that becomes the handle when collapsed.
 Those with hands on the smaller side will find this a little uncomfortable over prolonged periods.

 The steering column locking system also poses some safety concerns in our minds.
 The manufacturer boasts a one-step fold design and, in our opinion, the time savings aren't worth the loss of peace of mind thinking about the machine folding up on you while riding.
 Most models have a redundant "safety latch" that visually displays that the steering column is secure.
 That said, we did not experience any failures in this Hiboy's folding system.